 - Successful negotiation with County staff, lobbied for their support of, and subsequently obtained future land use map amendment approval for private landowner clients.

-- Recognized in the 2023 edition of The Best Lawyers in America®, one of the oldest and most revered peer review publications, in Community Association Law and Land Use and Zoning Law.
+- Recognized in the 2023 and 2024 editions of The Best Lawyers in America®, one of the oldest and most revered peer review publications, in Community Association Law and Land Use and Zoning Law.